Frequently asked questions

 How big is Sirovilla Anglesea Village?

-Sirovilla Anglesea Village is home to a warm, welcoming and close knit community housed in 18 units set amoungst well established gardens across a 1.28 acre site.
+Sirovilla Anglesea Village is home to a warm, welcoming, and close-knit community housed in 18 units set amongst well-established gardens across a 1.28-acre site.

 How many units are in Sirovilla Anglesea Village?